altid/altid.github.io/basic-setup.md

 In your client, type `/tabs` to see a list of currently opened buffers you can view.

-Now, to change to one of those buffers type `buffer <the tab you wish to view>`
+Now, to change to one of those buffers type `/buffer <the tab you wish to view>`

 This should cause the main document body of the tab you switched to, to be displayed.
 In the case of a service which constantly outputs new data, such as ircfs or discordfs, you'll see each new line as they come in for that buffer.
+Additionally, try typing `/title` to see the channel topic.

 If you're connected to an IRC channel, type some text to your friends, and when you're finished, type `/quit` to exit the client.